-In the UK malarone is a prescription only medicine.
+In the UK Malarone is a prescription only medicine.
 This means Malarone tablets are not available without a prescription, except from some pharmacists using ‘patient group directions’ (a form of exception for the need for a prescription).
 Most pharmacists still require a prescription before Malarone can be supplied.

 Malarone tablets on the NHS